contributte/neonizer/.docs/README.md

 You optionally can define:

 - `file` - Destination (result) file with processed parameters.
-    - By default is result file guest removing trailing file extensions (`.dist, .tpl, .template`).
+    - By default, the resulting file is created by removing the trailing file extension (`.dist, .tpl, .template`).
-    - For example `app/config/config.local.neon.dist` dump `app/config/config.local.neon` file.
+    - For example `app/config/config.local.neon.dist` results to `app/config/config.local.neon`.

 Add post-install and post-update script to composer.json